Sticks and Stones

 Don't question who you are.
 Know you were uniquely crafted for a reason.
 Your personality traits, emotions, passions, hair color, eye color, shape of your toes, EVERYTHING about you was carefully designed.
 God planned for you, formed you, delights in you, sings over you, and plans to give you a hope and a future.

 STAND FIRM IN HIS WORKMANSHIP.

-Don't loose sight of your goals.
-Keep that dream in your heart and don't let other peoples opinions, actions or words steer you off course.
+Don't lose sight of your goals.
+Keep that dream in your heart and don't let other people's opinions, actions, or words steer you off course.

 KEEP MOVING FORWARD.

 If these words resonated with you today, consider printing, posting or pinning some or all of the visuals below to serve as a reminder.